alefore/weblog/zettelkasten.md

 #### Follow links

-A common operation in my Zettelkasten is to follow a link, which I do just by scrolling to the file portion (the part between parentheses) and pressing return.
+A common operation in my Zettelkasten is to follow a link, which I do just by scrolling to the target path (the part between parentheses) and pressing `↵ Enter`.

+Before I press `↵ Enter`, just scrolling to the path in a link is enough to make Edge detect that a file exists at that path and display a portion of its contents (i.e., of the target of the link) at the bottom of the screen, in the context buffer.
+This allows me to visualize the contents of the link target before I follow the link; sometimes I decide not to follow the link but to stay in the current file.

 This has acceptable friction.
-It could be lower if I could also make the text of the link (the part between the braces react).
+I could lower it by making the text of the link (the part between the braces) react (rather than just the target path part of the link).

 #### Collect Ideas

 I separate the process of collecting new ideas that I want to insert into my Zettelkasten from the process of actually registering them as notes.
-I do this because the friction of entering notes into my Zettelkasten is high enough (due mainly to the expectations of quality that I maintain for notes) that it would become too distracting and slow to do this as I'm engaging in other activities where ideas occur.
+I do this because the friction of entering notes into my Zettelkasten is high enough (mainly due to the standards of quality that I try to uphold for my notes) that it would become too distracting and slow to do this as I'm engaging in activities where ideas occur (e.g., brushing my teeth, reading an article, listening to a presentation, in a meeting with a coworker).

+Lowering the bar for collecting ideas has the advantage of enabling a form of "brainstorming", where I can quickly capture a large number of ideas, focusing more on the creativity aspects of the process, with complete disregard to the quality of their formulation (and even of the ideas themselves).
+I can postpone the process of culling and refinement to a later stage.

 ##### Collecting Ideas: External Files